yujiading/fractals/README.md

 [//]: # (> #todo: add paper link )

-## DPRW MBM simulator
+## DPW MBM simulator
-Generates a Multi-fractional Brownian Motion (mBm) using DPRW Lamperti Transformation, some krigging and a prequantification.
+Generates a Multi-fractional Brownian Motion (mBm) using DPW Lamperti Transformation, some krigging and a prequantification.

 The implementation is based on our paper:
 >Y. Ding, Q. Peng, G. Ren, W. Wu "Simulation of Self-similar Processes using Lamperti Transformation